 A radical alternative to a schooled society requires not only new formal mechanisms for the formal acquisition of skills and their educational use.
 A deschooled society implies a new approach to incidental or informal education….
 [W]e must find more ways to learn and teach: the educational qualities of all institutions must increase again.
 (Illich 1973a: 29-30)

-Unfortunately, Ivan Illich does not explore this in any depth – and it has been up to those seeking to encourage more dialogical forms of everyday living to develop an appreciation of what this might mean in practice for educators and policymakers.
+Again, unfortunately, Ivan Illich does not explore this in any depth – and it has been up to those seeking to encourage more dialogical forms of everyday living to develop an appreciation of what this might mean in practice for educators and policymakers.
 Ivan Illich’s critique of development and his ‘call for the creation of a radically new relationship between human beings and their environment’ has not played a significant part in the mainstream of policy and practice (Finger and Asún 2001: 14).
-In recent years one of the strongest arguments for the need to examine the learning potential of institutions has come from those like Peter Senge who have sought to alter the character of business organizations (creating so-called ‘learning organizations‘).
+In more recent years one of the strongest arguments for the need to examine the learning potential of institutions has come from those like Peter Senge who have sought to alter the character of business organizations (creating so-called ‘learning organizations‘).
 While some of these writers have had a concern with dialogue and organizational forms that are more just, many have not had the sorts of interests and commitments that Ivan Illich described as ‘convivial’.
-In some respects the current interest in social capital (most significantly expressed in the work of Robert Putnam 2000) is more hopeful.
+In some respects, the current interest in social capital (most significantly expressed in the work of Robert Putnam 2000) is more hopeful.
 The importance of convivial institutions is recognized in the sustaining of community – but social capital, because it is also linked to economic advancement, can be easily co-opted in the service of non-convivial activities (as the involvement of the World Bank in promoting the notion may suggest).

 Conclusion